-If you’re struggling to make a dent in your debt, then it might be time to explore some of the debt consolidation options available.
-A balance transfer with Citi could be your answer to clearing your debt for good.
-We explore some of the features, benefits and conditions you can expect if you conduct a balance transfer with Citi.
+If you’re struggling to make a dent in your debt, it might be time to explore some debt consolidation options.
+A balance transfer with Citi — a finder.com advertising partner — might be a good route to try.
+In this guide, we’ll explore some of the features, benefits and conditions you can expect if you conduct a balance transfer with Citi.

 Citi Simplicity® Card

 Who it’s good for Like the name suggests, the Citi Simplicity® Card is the most straightforward of your Citi balance transfer options.
 Its long intro APR period on balance transfers gives you plenty of time to pay down your debt, and it won’t punish you with late fees or penalty APRs for missed payments.

 Long balance transfer intro APR.
 You’ll enjoy a 0% intro for the first 18 months, then 14.74% to 24.74% variable.

 No annual fee.
 You’ll pay $0 to use this card.

 Few fees or penalties.
 You won’t incur late fees or a penalty APR for missed payments.